roura356a/csk/intl.en-US/Best Practices/Network/Use AES to manage Ingresses.md

     EOF
     ```

     The following Mapping resource is equivalent to the preceding Ingress resource.
-For more information about how to use custom resources in AES, see [AES official documentation](https://www.getambassador.io/docs/latest/topics/running/ingress-controller/).
+For more information about how to use custom resource definitions \(CRDs\) in AES, see the [AES documents](https://www.getambassador.io/docs/latest/topics/running/ingress-controller/).

     ```
     cat > quote-backend.yaml <<-EOF